 (The tournament officials will advise ALL referees of the ages/contest times)

-Tournament entries for NL Judo must include required level of competition i.e. Ne- waza or Tachi-waza starting positions so that time keepers and table officials are aware.
+Tournament entries for Adaptive Judo must include required level of competition i.e. Ne- waza or Tachi-waza starting positions so that time keepers and table officials are aware.
 (Please see the round robin sheet on page 13).

 The referee is able to alter the starting position for safety reasons, the Judoka, carer and coach must accept the referee’s decision.